brandonbuttars/fortemFrontEndExercise/README.md

 ## Instructions

-### 1. Fork this Repo on GitHub
+### 1. Clone this Repo

-Fork this repo on GitHub.
+Clone this repo from GitHub into a new private repo.

 ### 2. Use Front End Library/Framework